Gladice Keevil: Arrest in 1908

 Gladice was one of twelve women who was arrested after walking single file through the streets towards the houses of commons with Mrs. Pankhurst in February 1908 "to present a petition from the Conference at Caxton Hall, and to the refusal of the authorities to treat suffragist offenders as first-class misdemeanants."
 Gladice was arrested along with Mrs Pankhurst and others and was charged with resisting and obstructing the police.

 Recognition

 In 1910 Keevil was invited to stay at Eagle House in Bathampton, Somerset where a tree was planted in her honour.
 Many significant women from the suffragette movement were invited to stay at Mary Blathwayt's parents' home and to plant a tree to recover from and celebrate a prison sentence.
-The trees were known as "Annie's Arboreatum" after Annie Kenney.
+The trees were known as "Annie's Arboretum" after Annie Kenney.
 Gladice was invited to Eagle House several times.
 Mary's mother thought her one of the nicer suffragettes.
-The Blathwayt's fell out with the movement when politician's were assaulted.
-The WSPU movement split over the authority demanded by Emmeline and Christabel Pankhurst and their increasing demands for extremism. and Keevil is thought to have left in about 1911.
-Keevil married in 1913 and went to live in Burpham in the 1940s where she brought up three sons.
+The Blathwayts fell out with the movement when politician's were assaulted.
+The WSPU movement split over the authority demanded by Emmeline and Christabel Pankhurst and their increasing demands for extremism.
+Keevil is thought to have left in about 1911.

+Later life

+Keevil married in 1913 and went to live in Burpham, West Sussex, in the 1940s where she brought up three sons.
 She died in 1959.